2-alchemists/krossboard-kubernetes-operator/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-# Overview
+# Krossboard Kubernetes Operator

 [Krossboard](https://www.krossboard.app/) is a multi-cluster and cross-distribution Kubernetes usage accounting and analytics software.

 > Learn about [Krossboard features](https://github.com/2-alchemists/krossboard#overview).

+Krossboard Operator provides custom resource definitions (CRD) along with an operator to deploy and manage instances of Krossboard as Kubernetes pods.

 ![](krossboard-architecture-overview.png)

-Krossboard Operator provides custom resources (CRD) along with an operator to deploy and manage instances of Krossboard as Kubernetes pods.

-The [Krossboard CRD](https://raw.githubusercontent.com/2-alchemists/krossboard-kubernetes-operator/main/config/releases/latest/krossboard/krossboard-kubernetes-operator.yaml) allows to define the container images of each Krossboard components: krossboard-api, krossboard-ui, krossboard-consolidator, krossboard-kubeconfig-handler, kube-opex-analytics, etc.
+The [Krossboard CRD](https://raw.githubusercontent.com/2-alchemists/krossboard-kubernetes-operator/main/config/releases/latest/krossboard/krossboard-kubernetes-operator.yaml) defines a Krossboard instance as a Kind, as well as parameters to bootstrap that instance: krossboard-api, krossboard-ui, krossboard-consolidator, krossboard-kubeconfig-handler, kube-opex-analytics instances.

-Each instance of Krossboard allows to track the usage of a set of Kubernetes clusters listed in a KUBECONFIG secret:
+Each instance of Krossboard enables to track the usage of a set of Kubernetes clusters listed in a KUBECONFIG secret:

 * Secret Name: `krossboard-secrets`
 * Secret Key: `kubeconfig`.